huiwenn/CPTC/README.md

 - **MVP**: Multi-Valid Prediction
 - **CPTC**: Our proposed method (Conformal Prediction for Time-series with Change points)

 Other baselines reported in the paper such as HopCPT and ECI were ran directly using the method's open sourced codebase.
+SPCI is included in this repository, but requires a different environment setup to run.
+Please see their original repository for instructions.

 ---